pearcej/pearcej.github.io/csc236/index.md

 Outside of class:
   - Complete and Submit [A03: Professional Story and Profile](https://docs.google.com/document/d/1-WQKoOoxGn9jCZHx53KMDSTMsKHS9f7KRehmgA1hye8/edit?usp=sharing)
-  - Continue [L03: Enhancing Fractions](https://docs.google.com/document/d/1WdDX55z4M0z5mhjXuq8XevwY5-abTBtxqxasXKtOgBA/edit?usp=sharing) Because of the Github issues, for Milestone 1 just pull the repo and try to complete one of the tasks by  Monday, January 27, 2020.
+  - Continue [L03: Enhancing Fractions](https://docs.google.com/document/d/1WdDX55z4M0z5mhjXuq8XevwY5-abTBtxqxasXKtOgBA/edit?usp=sharing) Because of the Github issues, for Milestone 1 just pull the repo and try to complete one of the tasks by today Monday, January 27, 2020.
 Milestone 2 is a full attempt by Wednesday, January 29, 2020, and the final completion will be due on Friday, January 31, 2020.

 ## Day 7: Friday, January 24, 2020